anastasiaarsky/email-spam-classification/reports/results.md

 I also experimented with different feature extraction methods: a Continuous Bag of Words model, and the pretrained GloVe Word Embeddings.
 Leveraging pre-trained word embeddings is a form deep transfer learning, and is commonly used in NLP.

+The code can be found in Part 2 of the Jupyter Notebook: [`notebooks/Prototyping&Scaling.ipynb`](https://github.com/anastasiaarsky/production_repo/blob/main/notebooks/Prototyping%26Scaling.ipynb).

 ### Results

 After experimenting with different variations of my Bi-LSTM models (adding dropout layers, additional Bi-LSTM layers, playing around with learning rate, adding more epochs, hyperparameter tuning), these were the results for the highest performing models for each type of feature extraction: